-As part of the daily live Facebook videos, Publisher Eric Rhoads recently interviewed watercolor artist Mario A. Robinson, who is known for his “storytelling” in art.
+As part of a series of daily live Facebook videos, Publisher Eric Rhoads recently interviewed watercolor artist Mario A. Robinson, who is known for his “storytelling” in art.

 In the interview, Robinson also talks about his approach to composition, using watercolor, and much more.
 Watch here: